drj11/drj11.github.io/2026-02-09/zx81-keyboard.md

 Thus when S is pressed H is 0xFB (vertical zone 2 is clear), and L is 0xFD (horizontal zone 1 is clear).

+The hardware for the ZX81 keyboard is very simple and is a more regular version of the above scheme: the keys are arranged logically in a 8x5 matrix, the shift key is not special in hardware, it is part of the `Shift Z X C V` zone.
+Reading a keyboard port returns 5 bits corresponding to the keys pressed in one of the 8 zones according to which port was read (sort of).

 The routine for scanning the keyboard is given on [BAKER81] page 95 (here, numbers are in hexadecimal, but in my text i shall try and use a 0x prefix):